Maharashtra Bhushan

-The Maharashtra Bhushan is a highest civilian award presented annually by the Government of Maharashtra State in India.
+The Maharashtra Bhushan is the highest civilian award presented annually by the Government of Maharashtra State in India.

 When the Shivsena- BJP alliance came to power in 1995, it proposed to institute this award.
 The Maharashtra Bhushan was first awarded in 1996.
 It was initially conferred in every years in the fields of Literature, Art, Sport, and Science.
 Later the fields of Social Work, Journalism, and Public Administration and Health Services were included.
 The award is presented for outstanding achievement in their field.

 Prize and selection

 At present, the award carries a cash prize of ₹ 25 lakhs, a memento and citation.
 The winners are selected by a committee appointed of the Government of Maharashtra.